jkaye2012/organizing-chaos/content/posts/enabling-constraints.md

 draft: false
 tags:
   - reflection
+summary: Constraints don't always have to make things more difficult
 ---

 {{<tagline>}}
-Constraints don't always have to make things more difficult.
+Constraints don't always have to make things more difficult
 {{</tagline>}}

 What comes to mind when you hear the word _constraint_?